CollazzoD/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-Class `Thresholds` (defined in `Thresholds.py`) is responsible to apply color transforms, gradients and other methods to crete a thresholded binary image.
+Class `Thresholds` (defined in `Thresholds.py`) is responsible to apply color transforms, gradients and other methods to create a thresholded binary image.

 The combination is defined at line #101 of `Thresholds.py`, inside `combine` function.
 Here's an example of my output for this step: